 "The teacher does training that is so experiential and interactive—far beyond just role plays."

-Arielle Johnson (she/her/they) is the Program Manager for the Continuing Education Series, serving as the first point of contact for professional social workers looking to further their education.
-Her responsibilities include planning, developing, and implementing the Interdisciplinary Certificate in Trauma Studies, Supervision in Social Work Certificate, Trauma-Effective Leadership Certificate: Building Trauma-Informed Leaders and Resilient Organizations, CEUs on a Stick, and summer/winter/spring Clinical Practice and Supervision Continuing Education Series.
-Arielle studied psychology and environmental studies at St. Olaf College and is currently pursuing a Masters of Social Work with a clinical mental health concentration.
+Arielle Johnson (they/she) is the Program Manager for the Continuing Education Series, serving as the first point of contact for professional social workers looking to further their education.
+Their responsibilities include planning, developing, and implementing the Interdisciplinary Certificate in Trauma Studies, Supervision in Social Work Certificate, Trauma-Effective Leadership Certificate: Building Trauma-Informed Leaders and Resilient Organizations, CEUs on a Stick, and summer/winter/spring Clinical Practice and Supervision Continuing Education Series.